 In any case, I hope you enjoyed this Thai food guide as much as I enjoyed writing it.
 If you’re a Thai food lover and have suggestions on what dishes we should look out for on our next trip to Thailand, then please let us know in the comments below.

-Thanks for reading everyone and I hope this Thai food guide leads you to some terrific meals in Thailand!
+Thanks for reading everyone and I hope this Thai food guide leads you to some terrific meals in the Land of Smiles!